 Preclinical Experiences in Mathematics

-teaching experiences to develop the skills and confidence necessary to be an effective teacher.
+teaching experiences in order to develop the skills and confidence necessary to be an effective teacher.

-Students will reflect on and document at least 60 hours of in-classroom observations.
+Students will reflect on and document at least 75 hours of in-classroom observations.
 Prior to entering the classroom for

 the observations, students will be required to meet several requirements including a cleared background check, passing

-scores on the state or WGU required basic skills exam, a completed resume, philosophy of teaching, and professional photo.
+scores on the state or WGU required basic skills exam and a completed resume.

 Supervised Demonstration Teaching in Mathematics